Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 One of the main reasons you might want to dip into unsafe Rust is to communicate with memory on its terms.
 Rust's abstractions around memory are powerful, usually free (or otherwise cheap) and very flexible, but they don't cover everything.
-You may have a use case where you need to talk to memory directly without going through Rust's abstractions and Rust lets you do that by turning on its unsafe features to access raw pointers.
+You may have a use case where you need to talk to memory directly without going through Rust's abstractions, and Rust lets you do that by turning on its unsafe features to access raw pointers.

 We use References in Rust a bit like other languages use pointers to point to something that's actually stored